sethcarlton/devbox/README.md

 - Install development tools (Node.js, Bun, OpenCode, etc.)
 - Configure Git (name, email, SSH key)
-- Optionally clone your OpenCode configuration
+- Optionally clone and initialize your dotfiles

 You can see what scripts are available in `/scripts`.
 They are all copied to the container at `/usr/local/bin/` and can be run ad-hoc.